dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

 {:.bad-style}
+<?code-excerpt "misc/lib/effective_dart/usage_bad.dart (adjacent-strings-literals)"?>
 {% prettify dart %}
-raiseAlarm(
-    'ERROR: Parts of the spaceship are on fire.
-Other ' + 'parts are overrun by martians.
+raiseAlarm('ERROR: Parts of the spaceship are on fire.
+Other ' +
+    'parts are overrun by martians.
 Unclear which are which.');
 {% endprettify %}